nodejs/node/doc/api/fs.md

 The following constants are exported by `fs.constants`.

-Not every constant will be available on every operating system.
+Not every constant will be available on every operating system;
+this is especially important for Windows, where many of the POSIX specific definitions are not available.
+For portable applications it is recommended to check for their presence before use.

 To use more than one constant, use the bitwise OR `|` operator.